class Nil

 $x.say; # OUTPUT: Ā«42ā¤Ā»

-Methods such as BIND-POS
+Methods such as BIND-POS, ASSIGN-KEY, ASSIGN-POS will die;

-will produce a failure with an X::Bind exception in it, and
+BIND-KEY will produce a failure with an X::Bind exception in it, and

-will produce an X::Assignment::RO exception.
+STORE will produce an X::Assignment::RO exception.

 Methods